“”WAAAAAAAGH! Waagh never changes” – Wise words from Megaboss Ron Orcman, narrator of FallOrc 3

 - Gore-grunta Charge (Triple, all Orruk Gore-Grunta): At the end of the next move action allocate up to 6 damage to an engaged enemy fighter.

-- You Messin’ (Triple, all Orruk Brutes): Enemy fighterswith less than 14 wounds don’t count for holding an objective within 3″ of this fighter.
+- You Messin’ (Triple, all Orruk Brutes and Ardboy Big Boss): Enemy fighters with less than 14 wounds don’t count for holding an objective within 3″ of this fighter.

 - Waaagh!
 (Triple, all Leaders): Add up to 3″ to the Move characteristic of nearby friendly fighters.